babakhajizadeh/todoList/docs/BUILd_DOC.md

 ### Linux X11 build instruction
-Follow our detailed instruction on how to build Qt source and our program statically on __Linux X11__ machines specificly specifically tested on latest Uuntu LTS 22.04 [here](https://github.com/babakhajizadeh/todoList/blob/documentation/docs/LINUX_DOC%20.md)
+Follow our detailed instruction on how to build Qt source and our program statically on __Microsoft Windows__ machines specificly specifically tested on latest Uuntu LTS 22.04 [here](https://github.com/babakhajizadeh/todoList/blob/documentation/docs/LINUX_DOC.md)

 ### Microsoft Windows build instruction
-we will use __Microsoft windows 10__ for our build and __Native VS2022 Build t Follow our detailed instruction on how to build Qt source and our program statically on Linux X11 machines [here](https://github.com/babakhajizadeh/todoList/blob/documentation/docs/WIN_DOC%20.md)
+we will use __Microsoft windows 10__ for our build and __Native VS2022 Build t Follow our detailed instruction on how to build Qt source and our program statically on Linux X11 machines [here](https://github.com/babakhajizadeh/todoList/blob/documentation/docs/WIN_DOC.md)